oskaerik/robot-control/README.md

 The GPIO output is handled by a Python program and the input is handled by a Node.js server.

+Credits goes to https://github.com/kprimice/react-native-sensor-manager which is used to get input from the phone's gyroscope.

 ## Hardware
 The standard settings are for a robot with a L293D motor driver and the GPIO pins of the Raspberry Pi connected as follows:
 ```